The mass of the exo-Venus Gliese 12 b, as revealed by HARPS-N, ESPRESSO, and CARMENES: Discussion

 \subsection{Prospects for atmospheric characterization}

 Given its high mean density and the intense XUV irradiation from its host star, Gliese 12\,b is unlikely to have retained a primordial or secondary atmosphere rich in H$_2$/He (see Section \ref{sec:atmo_loss}).
 Nonetheless, owing to the brightness of its host star, Gliese 12\,b stands as one of the top rocky targets for atmospheric follow-up with JWST.
-Following \citet{Kempton2018}, the planet has a Transmission Spectroscopy Metric (TSM) of 13$_{-3}^{+5}$, similar to that of the TRAPPIST-1 planets.
+Following \citet{Kempton2018}, we used the planetary mass and radius, stellar radius, equilibrium temperature, and the apparent stellar magnitude in the $J$ band to calculate a Transmission Spectroscopy Metric (TSM) of 14$_{-4}^{+7}$, similar to that of TRAPPIST-1\,e, f, g, and h.